Observations of [O I] emission in Comets C/2014 Q2 (Lovejoy) and C/2007 N3 (Lulin): Possible Influence of Solar Activity on Oxygen Line Ratios: Observations and data analysis

 H$_2$O production rates were determined with our 6300\AA~observations using the Haser model \citep{haser1957distribution} and other established algorithms described in \cite{mckay2012forbidden,mckay2015evolution}.
 We adopt an expansion velocity following the relation from \cite{cochran1993observational,budzien1994solar}:

 where $r$ is the heliocentric distance of the comet in units of AU.
 The algorithms employed produce a correction factor that scales the observed flux to the expected theoretical flux without collisional quenching.
 This correction factor is then applied to our oxygen line ratio measurements.
+However, while our oxygen line ratios are corrected for collisional quenching, the Haser model itself does not explicitly account for effects of collisions on the expansion velocity.
+This has the potential to result in overestimates of water production, which we discuss further in Section 4.

-To ensure that the uncertainties in [\ion{O}{1}] photochemistry do not affect the derived water production rates, we compared our results with other measurements of water production rates for Lovejoy and Lulin obtained around the same dates as our own observations (see Section \ref{sect:discussion}).
+To evaluate any effects on our derived water production rates introduced by the uncertainties in [\ion{O}{1}] photochemistry, we compared our results with other measurements of water production rates for Lovejoy and Lulin obtained around the same dates as our own observations (see Section \ref{sect:discussion}).
 Additionally, using the 6300\AA~ line flux has been well established as a proxy for obtaining water production rates \citep{morgenthaler2001large,morgenthaler2007large,fink2009taxonomic,mckay2015evolution,mckay2018evolution,mckay2021quantifying}.
 The original and corrected oxygen line ratios are presented in Section \ref{sect:results} along with our water production rates.